 Named one of Utah's most politically influential people by The Salt Lake Tribune, Connor's leadership has led to changing over 100 laws covering a wide range of areas such as privacy, government transparency, property rights, drug policy, education, personal freedom, and more.

-A public speaker and author of 39 books which have sold nearly 5 million copies, Connor is best known for The Tuttle Twins children's book series which introduces young readers to the ideas of a free society.
+A public speaker and author of 42 books which have sold over 5 million copies, Connor is best known for The Tuttle Twins children's book series which introduces young readers to the ideas of a free society.

 Connor lives near Salt Lake City, Utah, with his wife and two children.

 "Connor has set a perfect example of getting involved and changing the world."

 "I find Connor is pretty much always right."